zdevops/FSEQ2JSON/FlaskDemoApp/README.md

 It will just receive the json, store it at "/static/jsons/perfdata.json" so the "/perfdata"-page can load in this JSON via an AJAX-call to show the data in a tabular form.....

+## HOWTO?
+Just fire up the webapp, an naviate to http://localhost:5000/perfdata, then submit the job to se the auto-refresh happening :)

 Here's the Makefile stuff :

 Runtime stuff: